 Where there is any chance of movement from the substrate it is important to use a flexible adhesive.
-This will allow for small contraction and expansion difference between the tiles and the substrate and will stop tiles and grout from cracking.
+This will allow for tiny movements and will stop tiles and grout from cracking.
 However, some changes of plane will require expansion joints.
 Always seek professional advice.